YashwanthPMS/code-challenges/README.md

 # Code Challenge #1 (Github API Usage)

 ## Code Exercise in Nodejs and any JS Framework (Express, Hapijs or other) ##
 Please complete as much of this as code-challenge as possible within a 24 hour period.
-This challenge is not overally complex but is meant to test your knowledge of Git/Github, review your methods and knowledge for developing websites and utilizing an open API.
+This challenge is not complex but it is meant to test your knowledge of Git/Github, review your methods and knowledge for developing websites and utilizing an open API.

 You will have 24 hours from the time of your initially fork from the joecih/code-challenges repository.
 Once, you fork the code-base your time will start and you will be required to complete the following instructions and follow the general requirements for this code-challenge.
 If you have not started the code-challenge in 1 days time from the time you are sent this code-challenge via email.
 You forfeit the challenge.